Brand Names: Halcion

 What is triazolam (Halcion)?

-Triazolam is in a group of drugs called benzodiazepines (ben-zoe-dye-AZE-eh-peens).
-Triazolam affects chemicals in the brain that may become unbalanced and cause sleep problems (insomnia).
+Triazolam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) similar to Valium.
+Triazolam affects chemicals in the brain that may be unbalanced and cause sleep problems (insomnia).

-Triazolam is used to treat insomnia symptoms, such as trouble falling or staying asleep.
+Triazolam is used to treat insomnia (trouble falling or staying asleep).

-Triazolam may also be used for other purposes not listed in this medication guide.
+Triazolam may also be used for purposes not listed in this medication guide.

 What are the possible side effects of triazolam (Halcion)?

-- daytime drowsiness (or during hours when you are not normally sleeping);
+- dizziness, daytime drowsiness (or during hours when you are not normally sleeping);

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.